robinmonjo/dock/README.md

 Add a prefix to stdout lines.
 Format: `prefix[:<color>]` where color may be white, green, blue, magenta, yellow, cyan or red

+#### `--thug`

+When you stop a docker container, a SIGTERM is sent to the process running it.
+The docker daemon then wait for a certain delay and if the container still exists, it will kill the process (using SIGKILL).
+This happens a lot with process ran as PID 1 inside a linux container, since the [kernel will treat PID 1 specially](http://lwn.net/Articles/532748/).
+With `dock` this behavior happens less frequently since `dock` runs as PID 1.
+However some program block or ignore some signals.
+For example, `sh` ignores the SIGTERM signal.
+Using `docker stop` on a container running `sh` will force the docker engine to kill the process.
+This may be frustrating.

+The `--thug` flag allows to translate a stopping signal (SIGINT, SIGQUIT, SIGTERM) into a SIGKILL **if** the stopping signal is blocked or ignored by `dock`'s child process

 ## Working on `dock`

 - use the Makefile and Dockerfile :)